 I was ready on Day 4 to accompany the staff and gather the horses.
 Gravy had been kept in the corral with Emily and Laura’s horses the night before for that express purpose.
 We got our horses ready under the corral light, trying to keep the noise to a minimum given the earlier hours.
 Indeed, no one else besides us were awake at 6 am, and it felt surreal to be saddling the horses in the dark.
 The main herd was held in the valley nearby, and we led our horses in that direction.
 We quickly found them and started gathering them toward the ranch.

 After yet another abundant breakfast, we settled our horses and got to move some cattle.
 The work is not as easy as it seems, and these cattle have a mind of their own.
-While most of the cattle still in higher pasturage ground, the herd we were moving was on the small side.
+While most of the cattle were still in higher pasturage ground, the herd we were moving was on the small side.
 Nevertheless, it took us a few hours to move them where we wanted them to go.
-The river’s flat area was especially challenging, as we chased them through knee-deep water, slippery grounds, and thick bushes cows could sneak around but not us standing tall on our horses.
+The river’s flat area was especially challenging as we chased them through knee-deep water, slippery grounds, and thick bushes cows could sneak around but not us standing tall on our horses.

 Day 5: Sunrise and River Ride